 Buy a policy when you're first eligible

 The best time to buy a Medigap policy is during your 6-month Medigap Open Enrollment Period.
 You generally will get better prices and more choices among policies.
 During that time you can buy any Medigap policy sold in your state, even if you have health problems.
-This period automatically starts the month you're 65 and enrolled in
+This period automatically starts the first month you have

 and you're 65 or older.
 It can't be changed or repeated.
 After this enrollment period, you may not be able to buy a Medigap policy.
 If you're able to buy one, it may cost more due to past or present health problems.

 During open enrollment

 Medigap insurance companies are generally allowed to use medical underwriting to decide whether to accept your application and how much to charge you for the Medigap policy.
 However, even if you have health problems, during your Medigap open enrollment period you can buy any policy the company sells for the same price as people with good health.

 - I'm 65 or older.

 Your Medigap open enrollment period begins when you enroll in Part B and can't be changed or repeated.
 In most cases, it makes sense to enroll in Part B when you're first eligible, because you might otherwise have to pay a Part B late enrollment penalty.